fwillascheck/vim-tabline-bufferline/README.md

 highlight User2 term=bold,underline cterm=bold,underline gui=bold,underline
 ```

-Edit the follwing line to change the separator char.
+Edit the follwing line to change the separator.
 Default is a single white space, but you can also specify multiple chars.

 ```vim
 " separator